Covid vaccines and pregnancy: fact checked

 That’s why Full Fact and Pregnant Then Screwed are working together on a new WhatsApp helpline service.
 From today, pregnant women and their families will be able to request fact checks directly from Full Fact.

-Anyone who has any questions or concerns regarding Covid-19 and pregnancy can send a message, image, video or voice note to +44 7521 770995 and will receive a response within 24 hours.
 See the fact checks we've published so far as part of the Pregnant Then Screwed x Full Fact project

 Throughout the pandemic, Full Fact has worked to challenge Covid-19 misinformation, including fears that vaccines impact fertility, or can alter people’s DNA.